 We will disclose the basis upon which you will be charged and will provide an estimate of the likely costs.
 We will provide you with a written agreement as to these fees.
 If for any unforeseen reason the fees are likely to exceed our initial estimate, we will provide you with a further ongoing estimate of fees.

 In addition to our professional fees, you will be responsible for payment of other relevant expenses which we incur on your behalf.
 You may be required to pay these expenses in advance.

 Whatever the situation, we charge nothing for your first visit to our office for a personal injury enquiry.
 We will always be frank in giving you proper advice on the relative merits of your case.
-Our Personal Injury Principal, Gary Foster, is an Accredited Specialist and one of south west Victoria's most experienced Personal Injury lawyers.
+Our Personal Injury Senior Lawyer, Gary Foster, is an Accredited Specialist and one of south west Victoria’s most experienced Personal Injury lawyers.
 Contact us to find out more.